cmpi-standard/headers/updates.md

   them but very short form.
 * Trying to sort out how we do the stubs since 2.1 is different than 2.0 and we need both.
 Not done and I have a question about the filtered functions.
+* First pass at documenting macros done except for stubs.
+They are broken.
+NOTE: Have lots of todos to indicate Openpegasus usage.
+Need to do something with those.
 3 July - Karl

 * Cleanup to some of cmpimacs.